-The result is a network of community cardiovascular clinics that has grown to include more than 70 cardiologists and 50 advanced practice Physicians and APCs who care for patients in 50 clinic locations throughout central and southern Illinois.
+The result is a network of community cardiovascular clinics that has grown to include more than 60 cardiologists and 40 advanced practice clinicians who care for patients in 40+ clinic locations throughout central and southern Illinois.

 Prior to his death in 2010, Dr. Dove often reminded colleagues, “The past provides us with direction, and the future provides us with opportunity.”

 With your gift to the Prairie Heart Foundation, you can directly support innovative technology, expanded access to patient care, research, patient and operating rooms, medical education, equipment, and where the need is the greatest.
 You may also pay tribute to a special person who made a difference in your visit or stay with us.
 Your caregiver will receive an acknowledgment letter announcing a contribution has been made in his or her honor.